MicrosoftDocs/winrt-related/winrt-related-src/win32-and-com/win32-apis.md

 ---
+title: APIs present on all Windows 10 devices, and later (grouped by module)
-description: This topic lists the Win32 APIs that are part of the Universal Windows Platform (UWP) and that are implemented by all Windows 10 devices.
+description: This topic lists the Win32 APIs that are part of the Universal Windows Platform (UWP) and that are implemented by all Windows 10 devices. ms.topic: article
-title: APIs present on all Windows 10 devices (grouped by module) ms.topic: article
 keywords: windows 10, uwp, win32, COM
-ms.date: 10/10/2018
+ms.date: 05/31/2023
 ms.assetid: 9763fa67-0f32-4128-b901-013b1d7ea73c
 ---

-# APIs present on all Windows 10 devices
+# APIs present on all Windows 10 devices, and later

+> [IMPORTANT]
+> For important background info, see [Windows API sets](/windows/win32/apiindex/windows-apisets) and [Windows umbrella libraries](/windows/win32/apiindex/windows-umbrella-libraries).

-This topic lists the Win32 APIs that are part of the Universal Windows Platform (UWP) and that are implemented by all Windows 10 devices.
-For convenience, an umbrella library named WindowsApp.lib is provided in the Microsoft Windows Software Development Kit (SDK), which provides the exports for this set of Win32 APIs.
-Link your app with WindowsApp.lib (and no other libraries) to access these APIs.
+This topic lists the Win32 APIs that are part of the Universal Windows Platform (UWP) and that are implemented by all Windows 10 devices, and later.

+For convenience, in the Microsoft Windows Software Development Kit (SDK) is an *umbrella library* named `WindowsApp.lib`.
+That umbrella library provides the exports for the set of Win32 APIs in question.
+To access those APIs in your app, link `WindowsApp.lib` (and no other libraries).

-This topic lists all the APIs in WindowsApp.lib, grouped by module (where the module is either an [API set](/windows/win32/apiindex/windows-umbrella-libraries#api_sets) or a dll).
-Linking to WindowsApp.lib will add to your app dependencies on dlls that are present on all Windows 10 devices.
-For delay load, use the module name.
-Note that an umbrella lib can contain some, but not necessarily all, APIs from a given module.
+This topic lists all of the APIs in `WindowsApp.lib`, grouped by module, where the module is either an API set or a dll.
+Linking `WindowsApp.lib` adds to your app dependencies on dlls that are present on all Windows 10 devices.
+For delay load or [LoadLibrary](/windows/win32/api/libloaderapi/nf-libloaderapi-loadlibrarya), use the module name (whether the module is an API set or a dll).

+Note that an umbrella library can contain some, but not necessarily all, APIs from a given module.

 ## APIs from api-ms-win-core-com-l1-1-1.dll